StudentBlake/RelicRewards/README.md

 * Follows Warframe's ToS

 ## Instructions
+* ONLY WORKS AT 1440P RESOLUTION WITH FULL SCALE HUD AT THE MOMENT
 * Press the Print Screen button on the relic rewards screen
-* If the number of rewards isn't 4, you must manually adjust using ALT + Number (for example, 3 rewards would be ALT + 3)
+* If the number of rewards isn't 4, you must manually adjust using the number pad (for example, 3 rewards would be Num3)
 * To exit the program, press the Pause button

 ## Requirements